bamf2077/userstyles/README.en.md

 ### [Global Font: Adobe-branded](https://github.com/francis-zhao/userstyles/blob/master/src/scss/global-font-adobe.user.scss)

-An user stylesheet to replace all fonts on web pages with [Adobe-branded fonts](https://github.com/francis-zhao/userstyles/blob/master/docs/Font%20lists.md#adobe_fonts), brings you a more unified and beautiful visual style.
+An user stylesheet to replace all fonts on web pages with [Adobe-branded fonts](https://github.com/francis-zhao/userstyles/blob/master/src/global-font/scss/README.en.md#font_adobe), brings you a more unified and beautiful visual style.

-You may get more details about what priority of fonts this stylesheet uses from [here](https://github.com/francis-zhao/userstyles/blob/master/docs/Priority%20of%20font%20stack.md#adobe_fonts).

-You can subscribe to the latest stable version as `user.css` or `user.js` via [Greasy Fork](https://greasyfork.org/scripts/419362 "Greasy Fork").
+You can subscribe to the latest stable version as `.user.css` or `.user.js` via [Greasy Fork](https://greasyfork.org/scripts/419362 "Greasy Fork").

 <br>

 ### [Global Font: Microsoft-branded](https://github.com/francis-zhao/userstyles/blob/master/src/scss/global-font-microsoft.user.scss)

-An user stylesheet to replace all fonts on web pages with [Microsoft-branded fonts](https://github.com/francis-zhao/userstyles/blob/master/docs/Font%20lists.md#msft_fonts), brings you a more unified and beautiful visual style.
+An user stylesheet to replace all fonts on web pages with [Microsoft-branded fonts](https://github.com/francis-zhao/userstyles/blob/master/src/global-font/scss/README.en.md#font_msft), brings you a more unified and beautiful visual style.

-You may get more details about what priority of fonts this stylesheet uses from [here](https://github.com/francis-zhao/userstyles/blob/master/docs/Priority%20of%20font%20stack.md#msft_fonts).

-You can subscribe to the latest stable version as `user.css` or `user.js` via [Greasy Fork](https://greasyfork.org/scripts/419363 "Greasy Fork").
+You can subscribe to the latest stable version as `.user.css` or `.user.js` via [Greasy Fork](https://greasyfork.org/scripts/419363 "Greasy Fork").

 <br>

 ### [💡 TURN OFF THE LIGHT, YYeTs!](https://github.com/francis-zhao/userstyles/blob/master/src/scss/theme-yyets-dark.user.scss)

-An user stylesheet with dark theme for YYeTs.com.
+<del>An user stylesheet with dark theme for YYeTs.com.</del>

-You can subscribe to the latest stable version as `user.css` or `user.js` via [Greasy Fork](https://greasyfork.org/scripts/419366 "Greasy Fork").
+<del>You can subscribe to the latest stable version as `.user.css` or `.user.js` via [Greasy Fork](https://greasyfork.org/scripts/419366 "Greasy Fork").</del>

+Because the site has been shut down, it is currently unavailable.

 <br>
 <br>